pepa65/piring/README.md

 ## Usage
 `ring`

-## Hardware
+## Hardware and pinout
-Pi with 3.5" 480x320 touchscreen and a relay that controls the power to the amplifier, and a audio lead from the pi's output to the amplifier's input, so that apart from ringing the various school bells, alarms can be sounded and announcements can be made.
+Raspberry Pi with 3.5" 480x320 touchscreen and a relay that controls the power to the amplifier, and a audio lead from the pi's output to the amplifier's input, so that apart from ringing the various school bells, alarms can be sounded and announcements can be made.
 The relay is powered from